Azure/aks-engine/docs/topics/azure-stack.md

 If you want to immediate get latest security patches in your cluster, you can choose to deploy a new cluster that includes the latest security patches, or you can upgrade an existing cluster to get the latest security patches.

-To deploy a cluster that includes the latests security patches, you can set `runUnattendedUpgradesOnBootstrap` to `"true"` in the api model template provided for [Linux](https://github.com/Azure/aks-engine/blob/master/examples/azure-stack/kubernetes-azurestack.json) or [Windows](https://github.com/Azure/aks-engine/blob/master/examples/azure-stack/kubernetes-windows.json) before running the `aks-engine deploy` command.
+To deploy a cluster that includes the latests security patches, you can set `linuxProfile.runUnattendedUpgradesOnBootstrap` to `"true"` in the api model (see [example](https://github.com/Azure/aks-engine/blob/master/examples/azure-stack/kubernetes-azurestack.json)) before executing the `aks-engine deploy` command.

-To upgrade an existing cluster and get the latest security patches, you can either do it manually or use `aks-engine upgrade` command.
-If you do it manually, run `apt-get update && apt-get upgrade` command, and reboot the node after command execution.
-If you use `aks-engine upgrade` command, make sure to update the generated `apimodel.json` file and set `runUnattendedUpgradesOnBootstrap` to `"true"` in the `linuxProfile`, and run the `aks-engine upgrade` command to upgrade the cluster to the same Kubernetes version.
+To upgrade an existing cluster and get the latest security patches, you can either do it manually or use the `aks-engine` command.
+If you do it manually, execute `apt-get update && apt-get upgrade` command, and reboot the node after command execution.
+If you use the `aks-engine` command, make sure to set `linuxProfile.runUnattendedUpgradesOnBootstrap` to `"true"` in the generated `apimodel.json` file and execute the `aks-engine upgrade` command to upgrade the cluster to the same Kubernetes version.

 ### Troubleshoting